AngelV-26/se_project_coffeeshop/README.md

 I plan on changing the Title to make the project more unique.
 I also plan on styling the CSS to my liking in the forms section so everything is centered even the placeholders.
-I believe this looks better, but if i have to change it it is fine.
+I believe this looks better, but if I have to change it it is fine.